 - Parents often decide to suspend any non-essential activities in the community

-- Many families find that a leave of absense from work or staggered shifts are necessary to make sure a parent is home at all times for meals and monitoring
+- Many families find that a leave of absence from work or staggered shifts are necessary to make sure a parent is at home at all times for meals and monitoring

 - Siblings need and deserve appropriate support and attention during recovery.
 (Family-Based Maudsley approach includes the entire family, including siblings, in the treatment)

 - Finding peer support can be very helpful:

 - Parents often use the analogy of “if my child had cancer” to assess priorities; an eating disorder is a life-threatening emergency and deserves the same urgency and attention